ivanbgd/stock-trading-cli-with-async-streams/README.md

       the `async/await` paradigm is a good choice in this case.
 - We are using `async` streams for improved efficiency (`async` streaming on a schedule).
 - Unit tests are also asynchronous.
-- We couldn't measure execution time properly in case of asynchronous code.
 - Writing to file was not implemented at this stage.

 ### Asynchronous Multithreaded Implementation